 Getting to K38

 K-38 is one of the most accessible surfing spots in Baja.
 It is located about 15 minutes south of Rosarito Beach on the free road (the highway that runs parallel to the free road), and a few minutes south of Calafia.
-The “K-38” road marker is the best “sign,” but a large statue of Jesus and the Las Rocas Hotel are also immediately next to the turnoff.
+The “K-38” road marker is the best “sign,” but a large statue of Jesus and the Las Rocas Hotel is also immediately next to the turnoff.

 If you’re looking for a fun place to surf in Baja, then K-38 is an excellent bet.
 It’s one of the most consistent spots in North Baja, has a variety of wave types, and is easily accessible from both the toll highway and the free highway (plus, there is a nice bar just above Theresa’s break).
 It’s definitely worth a stop on your next Baja surfing trip.